conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-faq.md

 ### How does encryption work with Avro, JSON Schema, and Protocol Buffers records?

-Encrypting data, regardless of its type, results in a string.

-**Problem**

-This transformation poses a problem for strongly typed serialization formats like Avro, JSON Schema, and Protocol Buffers, especially for field that are not strings.

-For instance, encrypting a numeric salary value of `2000` yields an encrypted string such as `XQS213KKDK2Q`.

-This string is incompatible with a schema expecting a numeric type.
-This means that you will not be able to deserialize the encrypted data as is, as it will not match the schema, unless you decrypt these fields first.

-We have two approaches to address this issue, depending on your Gateway version and your serialization format.

 :::tip[**TL;DR**]
+- **Gateway >= 3.3.0 and Avro format**: The record is stored in Avro in the backing Kafka, and the encrypted non-string fields are stored in the headers of the record.
 - **Gateway < 3.3.0 or Protobuf / JSON schema**: the record is stored in JSON in the backing Kafka and will not be compatible with the schema if the encrypted fields are not strings.
-- **Gateway >= 3.3.0 and Avro format**: the record is stored in Avro in the backing Kafka, and the encrypted non-string fields are stored in the headers of the record.
 :::

+#### From 3.3.0 (Avro only)

+This is **for Avro only** field-level encryption, for formats like Protobuf and JSON Schema, the below has no effect.

+Gateway runs with `schemaDataMode` set to `preserve_avro` , to preserve the original record type.
+The plugin maintains the Avro format of the record rather than converting it to JSON, as was the previous behavior.

+When the field type isn't a string, the interceptor will set it to the minimum value of its type (`-2147483648` for integers, `1.4e-45` for floats, etc.).
+Its encrypted value will be a string stored in the headers of the record.

+If you want to fall back to legacy behavior of converting to JSON, you can explicitly set `"schemaDataMode": "convert_json"`.

 #### Before 3.3.0 (and later for Protobuf and JSON Schema)

-To address this issue, we store all encrypted data in a JSON format in the backing Kafka, and we get it back to its original format during decryption.
+In legacy versions of Gateway we store all encrypted data in a JSON format in the backing Kafka, and we get it back to its original format during decryption.
 If a field cannot be decrypted due to a lack of permissions, it is replaced with a default value to maintain schema compatibility.

 **Example:** Consider the case of a salary field: